soldier in full combat gear standing inside a house at night with his face blurred out

 Definition

 A hybrid athlete is an individual trained to perform at relatively high levels in both strength-based and endurance-based tasks.
+These are qualities that can be developed through a CF ONE training program built around balance physical output.
 Hybrid training seeks balanced development across multiple physical qualities rather than specialization in a single domain.

 Key Attributes